Killer T cells are involved with triggering apoptosis (programmed cell death) through a variety of pathways.

-CTLs trigger a second pro-apoptotic pathway through the protease Granzyme-B, which, once released from CTLs, is translocated into the target cell by perforin.
+Killer T cells trigger a second pro-apoptotic pathway through the protease Granzyme-B, which, once released from killer T cells, is translocated into the target cell by perforin.
 This allows Granzyme-B to have access to various cytoplasmic substrates like BID (BH3-Interacting Domain death agonist) that is cleaved to produce tBID (truncated), and the effector caspase cascade is activated (4-5).

 Death by apoptosis does not result in release of cellular contents.
 Instead, the cell breaks into fragments that are subsequently removed by phagocytes.
 This reduces inflammation and also prevents the release of viruses that have assembled within the infected cell and their spread into uninfected cells.
 In addition, the activated enzymes that degrade host DNA can also destroy microbial DNA and thus kill infectious microbes within the cell.
-Since the CTLs are not destroyed in these reactions, they can function over and over again to destroy more virus-infected cells.
+Since the killer T cells (cytotoxic T lymphocytes) are not destroyed in these reactions, they can function over and over again to destroy more virus-infected cells.

 For Research Use Only.
 Not for use in diagnostic procedures.